Emkay27/Emkay27/README.md

 - 👋 Hi, I’m Kgatliso Mhwanazi
 - 👀 I’m interested in ...
 Software Engineering, Software Development, Game Design and more.
 - 🌱 I’m currently learning ...
-Data Structures and Algorithms.
+Python for Data Science.
 - 💞️ I’m looking to collaborate on ...
 Projects
 - 📫 How to reach me ... ace27mk@gmail.com